hashicorp/terraform-provider-google/website/docs/index.html.markdown

 or thumbs up [reaction](https://blog.github.com/2016-03-10-add-reactions-to-pull-requests-issues-and-comments/) the existing request if one exists.
-By filing and reacting to requests, we can gauge your interest in yet-to-be-supported GCP features and make sure that we prioritise support for them when they enter Beta.
+By filing and reacting to requests, we can gauge your interest in yet-to-be-supported GCP features and make sure that we prioritize support for them when they enter Beta.

 ### Beta Features
 Some resources contain Beta features; Beta GCP Features have no